Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 Active conservation challenges

-- French Biodiversity Office (OFB): presence of wardens-monitors.
+• French Office for Biodiversity (OFB): presence of ranger-monitors.

-- Haut-Giffre Regional Natural Park (planned): promotion of sustainable tourism.
+• Haut-Giffre Regional Natural Park (project): promotion of sustainable tourism.

 How visitors can contribute

-- Keep your dog on a strict leash, to avoid fleeing or stressing wildlife.
-Dogs are forbidden beyond the parking/welcome chalet, even on a leash, because it is the core reserve.
+• Keep your dog on a strict leash to avoid escape or stress to wildlife.
+Dogs are forbidden beyond the parking/welcome chalet, even on a leash, because it is the core of the reserve.

 8. Practical information and useful resources

-- Dogs allowed on leash only.
-Beyond the welcome chalet, dogs are forbidden, even on leash
+• Dogs allowed only on leash.
+Beyond the welcome chalet, dogs are forbidden, even on a leash

-- No fire, no bivouacs outside authorized zones
+• No fire or bivouac outside authorized zones

 8.2 Additional resources

-The Cirque du Fer à Cheval in video
+The Cirque du Fer à Cheval on video

 Frequently Asked Questions

-yes the parking is paid all year round.
-The rate is €7 per day, or €12 for the annual subscription (for passenger vehicles).
-You can also follow the parking attendance on this link: https://affluences.com/parking-de-sixt-fer-a-cheval
+Yes, parking is paid all year round.
+The rate is €7 per day, or €12 for an annual subscription (for passenger vehicles).
+You can also follow parking occupancy at this link: https://affluences.com/parking-de-sixt-fer-a-cheval

-Dogs are allowed on leash only in the first part.
-Beyond the welcome chalet, within the core of the reserve, dogs are forbidden, even on leash.
+Dogs are allowed on a leash only in the first part.
+Beyond the welcome chalet, in the core of the reserve, dogs are forbidden, even on a leash.

-The snowmelt period is ideal to see the cirque waterfalls at their maximal flow.
+The snowmelt period is ideal to see the cirque waterfalls at their maximum flow.
 So spring, early summer.